unni-krishnan-95/copy/_posts/2016-09-08-over-the-wire-bandit2.md

 ```

 ### Level 12 -> 13:
 The password for the next level is stored in the file __data.txt__, which is a hexdump of a file that has been repeatedly compressed.
 For this level it may be useful to create a directory under /tmp in which you can work using mkdir.
 For example: mkdir /tmp/myname123.
-Then copy the datafile using cp, and rename it using mv (read the manpages!)
+Then copy the data file using cp, and rename it using mv (read the manpages!)

 ```console
 bandit12@melinda:~$ ls -a